Karry Porpoise: Karry X6/Little Elephant EV

-The (Xiaoxiang EV,小象EV) is the micro truck variant of the Porpoise EV.
+The Karry Little Elephant EV (小象EV, Xiaoxiang EV) is the micro truck variant of the Porpoise EV.
 Sharing the body with the Karry X6 while featuring the grille-less front end of the Karry Porpoise.
 It was launched in January 2023 and features a 85kW permanent magnet synchronous motor and 55.7kWh lithium iron phosphate battery (LFP battery) supplied by CATL, supporting a CLTC range of 251km.
 It is equipped with the e-Motion Drive 2.0 electric drive system with 30%-80% of the battery charged within 36 minutes.